 - Keep foods simple.
-If you’re a less experienced cook, choose low-fuss ingredients, like salad greens, frozen veggies, eggs, canned tuna and canned or boxed pulses (such as chickpeas and steamed lentils).
+If you’re a less experienced cook, choose low-fuss ingredients, like salad greens, frozen veggies, eggs, canned tuna and canned or boxed legumes (such as chickpeas and steamed lentils).
 Simple whole-grain options include quinoa, brown rice and oats.

 - Prepare your snacks.
 Whether you’re prepping them in advance or making them on demand, replace packaged snacks with whole-food snacks.
 Fast options include a piece of fruit with nuts or sliced veggies with hummus or olive tapenade.

 - Focus on the enjoyment of food.
 No food is forbidden on a Mediterranean diet.
 Instead, food is appreciated, and meals are designed to be enjoyed.
 This factor is often missing on weight-loss plans but is an important part of building a healthy relationship with food and sustainable eating habits.